berkeleyatmos/weatherstation/docs/guide.md

 # ASAB Weatherstation Guide
-Disclaimer: This guide is written by Henry, who mostly worked on software (and even then, most of this was done 2 years ago at the time of writing this).
+Disclaimer: This guide is written by Henry Peterson, who mostly worked on software (and even then, most of this was done 2 years ago at the time of writing this).
 It should be updated as new members go through it again.

 ## Hardware
 ### Sensors
-Currently, we have the DHT22 temperature and humidity sensor and the BME280 temperature and pressure sensor hooked up.
+Currently, we have the [DHT22](https://www.adafruit.com/product/385) temperature and humidity sensor and the [BME280](https://www.adafruit.com/product/2652) temperature and pressure sensor hooked up.
 The BME280 is superior to the DHT22 when it comes to temperature readings, so we opt to use that one in our data analysis.
-We followed [this](https://www.youtube.com/watch?v=IHTnU1T8ETk) guide to hook up the DHT22, using the `pigpio` method (see Software).
+We followed [this](https://www.youtube.com/watch?v=IHTnU1T8ETk) guide to hook up the DHT22, using the PiGPIO method (see Software).
 I don't remember how we did the BME280 sensor.
 Our current setup looks like this: